Article verified for Release 14.2 on July 16, 2025

 - Insert the Question Text.

 - Insert the Question Type.
-Supported question types are: Single Choice, Multiple Choice, True/False, Essay, Ordering, Fill in the Blanks, Open Question, and Matching question types.
+Supported question types are: Single Choice, Multiple Choice, True/False, Essay, Ordering, Fill in the Blanks, Open Question, Matrix and Matching question types.

 - Insert the Difficulty Code.